 - Transport, Postal and Warehousing

 Warialda Multi-Purpose Centre has twenty five beds (ten acute and fifteen long stay) and is serviced by 24 hour emergency department.
-It is an integrated health service that includes a Community Hospital and a Community Health Centre and the hospital is connected with video conferencing to Tamworth Hospital.
+It is an integrated health service that includes a community health centre and the hospital is connected with video conferencing to Tamworth Hospital.
 The Gwydir Health Alliance has put together this video Doctors to the Gwydir about working in the area.

 Services available within the hospital include X-ray and radiology (every Tuesday), physiotherapy (every Wednesday), speech pathology (one day per week) and early childhood (two days per week).